 Rare, indeed, when artistic image so passionately weds heaven-sent spirit word, but here it is!
 Michael and Saliha Green’s exquisite illustrations make you pause in awe.
 Together in divine conspiracy with Hafiz’s wisdom, we readers are catapulted into the seventh heaven.

-—Rebecca Alban Hoffberger, Founder/Director, American Visionary Art Museum, Baltimore
+—Rebecca Hoffberger, Founder/Director, American Visionary Art Museum, Baltimore

 For more information, you can go to Michael Green’s author’s page on Amazon.
-For media inquiries, review copies or to request an interview, contact: Samantha Sacks at Sounds True • firstname.lastname@example.org.
+For media inquiries, review copies or to request an interview, contact: Nick Small at Sounds True • email@example.com.

-This book was—and still is—an exciting cooperative venture, and we are so grateful for the love and effort of so many in bringing forth and amplifying the message of one of the world’s greatest mystic poets.
+This book was—and still is—a cooperative venture, and we are very grateful for the effort of so many in bringing forth the message of one of the world’s greatest mystic poets.

 Jonathan Granoff, who provides such beautiful commentary for The Illuminated Hafiz, will be available for interviews, as well as book readings with music and lively conversation.